HamstringAssassin/Blog/_posts/2017-04-10-Beef-Stir-Fry.markdown

 categories:
 image: http://placehold.it/300x300

-about:
-- A simple, quick thai beef stir fry.
+description: A simple, quick thai beef stir fry.
 The veg here can be substituted or added to depending on what you have lying around or what you prefer.

 steps:
  - Fry the beef, ginger, chilli and coriander together